-The Pre-Law Program is designed to help students make informed decisions regard-ing preparation for law school and a career in the law.
+The Pre-Law program is designed to help students make informed decisions regarding preparation for law school and a career in the law.
 Students who plan to attend law school ordinarily pursue a standard disciplinary or interdisciplinary major, along with challenging electives outside the major.
+They may also pursue the Legal Studies minor.
 The goal is to develop the skills of critical thinking and analysis, clear and persuasive writing, and a broad understanding of human nature and society.
-The Pre-Law Program provides information and advice on career opportunities in law and law-related fields and assists students in preparing for admission to law schools.
+The Pre-Law program provides information and advice on career opportunities in law and law-related fields and assists students in preparing for admission to law schools.